romanjoe/secure_ota_update_workshop/Readme.md

 This guide is distributed in scope of https://github.com/romanjoe/secure_ota_update_workshop repository.
 There is a folder called `sandbox` in this repo.
 It contains `mcuboot` and `amazon-freertos` code repositories, as `git submodules`.
 Correct repositories tags are alredy set by submodules config in this repo:

 `mcuboot`: repo https://github.com/JuulLabs-OSS/mcuboot tag `v1.5.0-cypress`

 `amazon-freertos`: repo https://github.com/cypresssemiconductorco/amazon-freertos.git tag: `201910-MTBAFR1951`

 Be aware, that these two repositoires have its own submodules.
-To ensure everything is checked out run this command:
+To ensure everything is checked out run this command from root of this repository:

     git submodule update --init --recursive

 **ATTENTION:** this demo is only guarantee to work, using code from mentioned tags.
 Following updates of `mcuboot` or `amazon-freertos` may break this example due to compatibility issues.

-#### Amazon Web Services preparation
+## Amazon Web Services preparation

 **1. Create and configure AWS User Profile**

 Create Amazon Web Services account.
-You will be asked to ented your bank card number, but it will now charge you.
+You will be asked to enter your bank card number - this is required, but no fee would be changed for usage.

 Fill all required fields and sing in to created account.

-**3. Install `awscli` - command line tool to work with AWS cloud services.**
+**3. Install `awscli` - command line tool to work with AWS cloud services**

+It is best to use python virtual environment for this type of demos, as you may not need these tools after demo.

+    python -m pip install virtualenv
+    virtualenv --python=python3 venv3
+    souce ./venv3/bin/acticate
     python -m pip install awscli

-**4. Configure the AWS CLI**
+**4. Configure the `awscli`**

 [Doc: cli-configure-quickstart](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)